 Going online in the Dark Web is a little like wandering through a dodgy neighbourhood.
 Beware of questionable links to websites with malware, viruses, and trojans.
 Bad actors will often provide you with links which simply by clicking can load your computer full of unwanted software.
 Just like that dodgy neighbourhood, your best chance of staying safe is to avoid it altogether or only venture in if you are accompanied by someone who knows where they’re going and has specialist skills to protect you.

-If you do choose to enter the Dark Web, make sure that your computer is equipped with the most up-to-date security software, that can detect viruses, malware, spyware, trojans, and rootkits.
-It’s also wise to use a VPN so as to truly protect one’s identity while there.
+If you do choose to enter the Dark or Deep Web, make sure that your computer is equipped with the most up-to-date security software, that can detect viruses, malware, spyware, trojans, and rootkits.
+It’s also wise to use a VPN so as to truly protect one’s identity whilst you conduct online activities.

 Business data is shared/traded/sold and marketed on there

 If the Dark Web is in constant flux, the only things that remain constant are the products offered (including data) and the demand for them.
-Indeed, breached data is frequently recycled as bad actors bulk out fresh breaches with historic records.
+Indeed, breached data is frequently recycled as cyber criminals bulk out fresh breaches with historic records.
 This is because Dumpz (credentials) and Fullz (identity documents) have a real, monetary value.

 Breached data traded is broad in nature